bcgov/gitlab-keycloak-group-sync/README.md

-# gitlab-ldap-group-sync
+# gitlab-keycloak-group-sync

-It provides a way to sync ldap group members with gitlab groups
+It provides a way to sync keycloak group members with gitlab groups

 ## Prerequisites